yasharthb/CVC4/HowToAddATheoryInCVC4.md

 ```bash
 ./contrib/get-antlr-3.4  # Fetches and builds Antlr from source, based on system specs
 ```
+There...There!
+Now you are all set to add some theories to CVC4.

 ## Generating Theory Structure
 There are two kinds of theory additions you might do into CVC4: